 If you’re looking for all the details you need to know about grading language, including how to grade language for adult learners, and what exactly it is, then you’re in the right place.
 Stay tuned for information about language grading and why you might consider using it in the TEFL classroom.

 I’m sure we’ve all been there.
 We’re in a language class, and the teacher is talking, but we’re actually understanding nothing about what is going on around us.
 Kind of like the deer in headlights effect.
 Don’t you wish your teacher would help you out by grading their language?

 All of our students have been there too.
 Should we care?
-Should we try to use language that is simpler, or speak slower?
+Should we try to use language that is simpler, or speaks slower?
 Or, should we just soldier on because we’re helping them get used to what it’s like in the real world.
 Keep on reading to find out.
 Let’s dig into two of the major theories related to this idea of graded language.

 One of the major principles of language acquisition is the idea of comprehensible input, whereby learners are able to comprehend language that is it a slightly higher level than they’re currently at.
 This is a major tenet in Stephen Krashen’s Natural Approach to language acquisition.
 Find out more about it here: English teaching methods.

 Closely related to this is Vgotsky’s Zone of Proximal Development, where he proposes real learning can take place if the concept is something that is just slightly higher than the student’s current ability.
 They can also be assisted by a teacher or another student to understanding.

 Graded Language: Use it in your Classroom for Better Results

 Some Bad Stuff Going On in ESL Classes Around the World

 During my years teaching ESL, I’ve had the opportunity to witness plenty of other teachers who talk at their normal rate and don’t simplify their language at all.
 For slow talkers, it was perhaps kind of okay.
 But for those who normally talked quite quickly?
 It was certainly not ideal